andri-sudarmawijaya/codeigniter-composer-installer/README.md

 This package installs the offical [CodeIgniter](https://github.com/bcit-ci/CodeIgniter) (version `3.1.*`) with secure folder structure via Composer.

+This repo is based on [CodeIgniter Composer Installer](https://github.com/kenjis/codeigniter-composer-installer).
+Thanks to [kenjis](https://github.com/kenjis).

 You can update CodeIgniter system folder to latest version with one command.

 ## Folder Structure